SeewooLi/IRTest/README.md

 #> This warning is displayed once every 8 hours.
 #> Call `lifecycle::last_lifecycle_warnings()` to see where this warning was
 #> generated.
+#> Scale for y is already present.
+#> Adding another scale for y, which will replace the existing scale.
 ```

 <img src="man/figures/README-plotLD-1.png" width="100%" style="display: block; margin: auto;" />